iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/conformance.md

 ```

 ??? info "Understanding what happened"
-    1. In Step 1, you created a Knative service with a single revision, `sample-app-v1`.
+    1. You created a Knative service with a single revision, sample-app-v1.
-    2. In Step 2, you created a load generator that sends requests to the Knative service.
+    2. You generated requests for the Knative service using a fortio-job.
-    3. In step 3, you created an Iter8 experiment with 12 iterations with the above Knative service as the `target` of the experiment.
-In each iteration, Iter8 observed the `mean-latency`, `95th-percentile-tail-latency`, and `error-rate` metrics for the revisions (collected by Prometheus).It ensured that the deployed revision satisfied all objectives specified in `experiment.yaml`.
+    3. You created an Iter8 `Conformance` experiment.
+In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics collected by Prometheus, and verified that `baseline` satisfied all the objectives specified in the experiment.
-    4. At the end of the experiment, Iter8 did not identify a `winner` since there is no winner in conformance experiment.